oxygenium-network/oxygenium/.autodoc/docs/markdown/docker/grafana/provisioning/datasources/datasource.md

 ## Questions:
  1. What is the purpose of this code file?

-    This code file is a configuration file for a project called alephium.
+    This code file is a configuration file for a project called oxygenium.
 It specifies a list of datasources to be deleted and a list of datasources to be inserted or updated in the database.

 2. What is the format of the datasources list?